 Alternate Directors.
 Group's bye-laws provide, as permitted by Bermuda law, that each director may appoint an alternate director, who shall have the power to attend and vote at any meeting of the board of directors or committee at which that director is not personally present and to sign written consents in place of that director.
-Delaware law does not provide for alternate directors.
+Delaware law permits a director to appoint another director as an alternate to attend any board committee meeting.
+However, Delaware law does not provide for the designation of alternate directors with authority to attend or vote at a meeting of the board of directors.